 The merit rating nourishes short-term performance, annihilates long-term planning, builds fear, demolishes teamwork, [and] nourishes rivalry and politics.
 It leaves people bitter, crushed, bruised, battered, desolate, despondent, dejected, feeling inferior, some even depressed, unfit for work for weeks after receipt of rating, unable to comprehend why they are inferior.
 It is unfair, as it ascribes to the people in a group differences that may be caused totally by the system that they work in.

-In other words, traditional employee performance evaluation systems get in the way of company’s progress.
-That is, it encourages employees to reach average performance standards.
+In other words, traditional performance evaluation systems get in the way of a company’s progress.
+That is, it encourages employees to meet average performance standards.
 It creates average employees that do average work that leads to average products and services.

-In conclusion, most traditional employee performance systems are punitive for critical and innovative thinkers and therefore lead to companies’ stagnation or failure to innovate.
+In conclusion, most traditional employee performance systems are punitive for critical and innovative thinkers, leading to companies’ stagnation and failure to innovate.